Excel-like Tables for Confluence Data Center

 • A screenshot of the attachment Versions/History list showing sizes and version numbers.

-• The page link and a brief description of what occurred immediately before the issue.
+• The page link and a brief description of what happened immediately before the issue.

 FAQ